 The NHS Long Term Plan committed £4.5 billion more for primary medical and community health services by 2023/24.
 This will support better care for patients outside hospital in their local communities.

-The contract increases investment and more certainty around funding and looks to reduce pressure and stabilise general practice.
-It will ensure general practice plays a leading role in every Primary Care Network (PCN) which will include bigger teams of health professionals working together in local communities.
+The contract increases investment and more certainty around funding as it looks to reduce pressure and stabilise general practice.
+It will ensure general practice plays a leading role in every Primary Care Network (PCN), which will include bigger teams of health professionals working together in local communities.
 It will mean much closer working between networks and their Integrated Care System.

 Key changes in the 2019/20 contract